H09713M/DataFundamentalsPythonSQL/README.md

 - PY0101EN-5-4-Intro_API.ipynb - Jupyter Notebook for Python Introduction to APIs Lab (Week 5 - Lab 4)
 - PY0101EN-5-5-Requests_HTTP.ipynb - Jupyter Notebook for Python HTTP Requests Lab (Week 5 - Lab 5)
 - Python for Data Science and AI Peer-Graded Assignment.ipynp - Jupyter Notebook, created on IBM Watson Studio (Final Assignment)
+- GDP DataFrame.jpg - Screenshot of first five rows of a GDP DataFrame
+- Unemployment DataFrame.jpg - Screenshot of first five rows of an Unemployment DataFrame
+- Unemployment GT 8.5.jpg - Screenshot of years where Unemployment is greater than 8.5%
+- Dashboard.jpg - Screenshot of data visualization in Python